 Yes, these laptops are focused on gaming.
 That is why the motherboard is equipped with an M.2 PCIe NVMe slot with 4x PCIe lanes allocated to it.
 Also, most of the laptops will have a SATA-3 HDD/SSD port as well.
 But, not all laptops will have an already installed SATA HDD in it.

 So, it is all up to you that how you want to upgrade your system.
-There could be two different scenarios which you can see with this laptop.
+There could be two different scenarios that you can see with this laptop.

 Scenario 1: The laptop has an already installed M.2 NVMe SSD and no HDD